Chat2Graph LogoChat2Graph

 name: "deep_recognition"

-Identifies key concepts and terms in text, classifies concepts, discovers relationship patterns, and establishes hierarchies.
+Identifies and analyzes key concepts and terms in text, classifies concepts, discovers relationship patterns and interaction modes between them, and establishes a hierarchical structure.

-- Defines entity types from temporal, spatial, social, cultural, and physical perspectives.
+- Think about and define entity types from temporal, spatial, social, cultural, physical, and other dimensions.

-- Defines relationship types between entities, including direct, derived, and potential relationships.
+- Define relationship types between entities, including direct, derived, and potential relationships.

-# tools: (If this action directly invokes tools, list them here)
+# tools: (If this action directly calls tools, list them here)

 # HTML/Web Development Related Actions Example